Legislative violence: Senate

 In September 2016, Senator Antonio Trillanes IV turned off the microphone of his colleague Alan Peter Cayetano during a televised hearing on the Philippine war on drugs and engaged in January 2017 with Senator Migz Zubiri in near fistfighting, after the Kilusang Pagbabago Coalition Members rejected Trillanes' resolution for an investigation for the Bureau of Immigration bribery scandal.

 In September 2024, both Zubiri and Cayetano nearly engaged in a fistfight due to Cayetano's last minute introduction of a resolution on the Makati–Taguig boundary dispute.

 House of Representatives

+In the lower house, representatives Emilio Cortez and Ramon Durano engaged in a fistfight during debates over the passage of the Rizal Law in 1956.

-In the lower house, Representative Prospero Pichay Jr. got into a heated argument with fellow legislator Robert "Ace" Barbers during a hearing over constitutional amendments in October 2016.
+In October 2016, Representative Prospero Pichay Jr. got into a heated argument with fellow legislator Ace Barbers during a hearing over constitutional amendments.
 After the hearing was suspended, Barbers walked towards Pichay.
 Reporters covering the forum overheard the two congressmen hurl expletives at each other.
 Barbers then pointed at the face of Pichay, who was seated.
 Pichay pushed away the other lawmaker's hand, then stood up.
 Their colleagues quickly stood between them as they tried to push each other and managed to break up the fight.

 In September 2024, Representatives Rodante Marcoleta and Joseph Stephen Paduano made threatening gestures against each other before being restrained by other lawmakers during an argument over a House investigation into Vice President Sara Duterte.